The 5 keys to a solid data strategy

 Instead, focus on the design patterns.

 Let’s think of a simple example: You need a place to store the data in your new “data lake.”
-It doesn’t matter whether it’s Azure Storage or AWS S3 nearly as much as it matters how you design the structures within it.
+It doesn’t matter whether it’s Azure Storage or AWS S3 nearly as much as it matters how you design the structures and data strategy within it.
 You need a landing space for raw data, you need an archive at a lower cost tier, you need a surface layer for prepared and structured data, and you need a sandbox for data science.
 These patterns will draw from the requirements gathered from the business and personas, and working through these designs, you will limit the choices for tooling to a reasonable amount and make decision making much simpler.

 4. Create a prioritization framework